Stunning images of Andromeda demonstrate the world's most powerful astronomical camera

 The Andromeda images stand as a successful test of the HSC's capabilities.
 The Andromeda Galaxy, also known as Messier 31, is 2.5 million light years from Earth and is the spiral galaxy nearest to our own Milky Way Galaxy.
 It is visible to the naked eye on moonless nights, even in areas with moderate light pollution.
 Astronomers find it interesting because it is similar to the Milky Way and can provide valuable information about how our own galaxy formed.
 Since the entire galaxy is visible in the new images, it is possible to determine from the color of the galaxy's stars how those star populations change from the interior to the edge of the galaxy.

 To produce the images, scientists at Princeton worked closely with colleagues at the National Astronomical Observatory of Japan (NAOJ) and the Kavli Institute for the Physics and Mathematics of the Universe (Kavli IPMU) in Japan on the software pipelines that analyze terabytes of raw data.
 These data not only yield beautiful images but also precise measurements of the brightness, position and shape of every galaxy and star.
+These pipelines are based on prototypes for the software being developed for the Large Synoptic Survey Telescope (LSST), a major new facility which will see first light in 2022.

 "It's remarkable that Princeton's partners on this project are not just other universities, but other nations.
 There's really no other university playing a role this large in a survey of this scale," said James Bosch, an astronomical software specialist at Princeton.
 "For someone interested in the gritty details of astronomical data processing, this is simply the best place in the world to work."